tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 9. Instructor Do: Symmetric Cryptography Review (10 min)

-Conduct a facilitated discussion in the class by asking the students the following questions:
+Leverage the review slide to conduct a facilitated discussion in the class by asking the students the following questions:

 * What did you learn?